Education Tax Credits

 Like all credits that depend on AGI, educational credits can be increased by lowering AGI, which most people can do by making tax-deductible contributions to their retirement plans.
 This is a great way to earn a substantial return immediately and with no risk.

-In 2021, a single nurse earned $90,000, and incurred $10,000 of educational expenses for graduate courses in nursing.
+A single nurse earned $90,000, and incurred $10,000 of educational expenses for graduate courses in nursing.
 Because she earned $90,000, she would not ordinarily qualify for the Lifetime Learning Credit, but by making a $10,000 contribution to her 401(k) plan, she reduces her AGI to no more than $80,000, so that she qualifies for the full amount of the credit.
 Because she is in the 22% tax bracket, she will save 22%, or $2,200, for her contribution to her 401(k) plan.
 However, because she now fully qualifies for the Lifetime Learning Credit, she also saves an additional $2,000 in her taxes, yielding a total tax savings of $4,200, an instant 42% return on her contribution to her retirement account, completely risk free!

 History